An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: A Polyadic Threshold Model with Both Node Thresholds and Group Thresholds

-We initialize the dynamics by uniformly randomly selecting a fraction $\rho_0$ of nodes to be active{. {We then} set} groups (i.e., hyperedges) to be active if the number of active nodes in the group is at least the group's threshold {(i.e., $\nicefrac{i}{n} \geq \tau_n$)}.
-The system evolves asynchronously{, although multiple nodes update their states simultaneously,} with a selected node activating if its fraction of active groups is at least $\sigma_k$ and a selected group activating if the fraction of active nodes in the group is at least {$\tau_n$}.
-In this asynchronous scheme, each node and {each} hyperedge has a chance to update its state {approximately} {once on average in each time} {unit.} {Specifically}, in each time interval of duration $\Delta t$, a fraction $\Delta t$ of the nodes and of the hyperedges have the opportunity to update their states. {Nodes and groups update their states based on the states of other nodes and groups at the end of the previous {time step}.}
+We initialize the dynamics by uniformly randomly selecting a fraction $\rho_0$ of nodes to be active.
+We then set groups (i.e., hyperedges) to be active if the {fraction} {$\nicefrac{i}{n}$} of active nodes in the group is at least the group's threshold {$\tau_n$} {(i.e., if the number of active nodes is ${i} \geq {n}\tau_n$).} The system evolves asynchronously, although multiple nodes update their states simultaneously, with a selected node activating if its fraction of active groups is at least $\sigma_k$ and a selected group activating if the fraction of active nodes in the group is at least {$\tau_n$}.
+In this asynchronous scheme, each node and {each} hyperedge has a chance to update its state {approximately} {once on average in each time} {unit.} {Specifically}, in each time interval of duration $\Delta t$, a fraction $\Delta t$ of the nodes and {a fraction $\Delta t$} of the hyperedges {can} update their states.
+Nodes and groups update their states based on the states of other nodes and groups at the end of the previous time step.

-We derive a mean-field approximation of the polyadic double-threshold WTM dynamics by generalizing Eq.~(5) of Ref.~\cite{gleeson2013} to hypergraphs.
+We derive a mean-field approximation of the polyadic double-threshold WTM dynamics by generalizing {Eq.~(5)} of Ref.~\cite{gleeson2013} to hypergraphs.
 We obtain the mean-field equations